1.1 Presentation and definition of the sushi market in Germany

 In Germany salmon is still the most popular fish eaten in sushi, followed by tuna.
 Together, they account for ** % of German preferences:

-Seafood Studie also reports that salmon sushi is eaten less in Germany than in its European ...
+Seafood Studie also reports that salmon sushi is eaten less in Germany than in its European neighbours.
+This can be explained by ...

 2.3 A demand that is turning towards supermarkets